Work Wise Week 2017 - Sunday 14th May - Saturday 20th May

 The Holy Grail of future success really is Productivity and it has eluded companies small and large over many years.
 Successive Governments have highlighted the issues, incentivised and invested in Industry to find the answers and deliver the results.
 Despite this we still fall behind other developed countries.
 Improving productivity means a great deal more than just pulling all the usual financial levers and downsizing the workforce to cut costs, it means a big shift in work place culture.
 Working Smarter is no longer debatable it is essential and we have to talk about productivity at every level in the work place.

 Work Wise Week creates the focus to think about the issues.
 What are the key drivers of your business?
 How productive is your organisation?
 Are you achieving more output per hour?
 Are you measuring the right things?
 Have you created the right culture for success?
 Difficult questions to ask, even more difficult to answer without some real investment in time and people.
 How could new approaches to people management deliver effective change and put you on the road to a more productive future.
 Productivity is the Business, can you afford to let it slip?

-This week and in the months ahead, Work Wise UK invites all organisations, large and small and from all sectors to participate, share their experiences with others and play their part in helping to create a more productive, smarter working, UK.
+We invite all organisations, of any size and from all sectors to participate in Work Wise Week, share their experiences with others and play their part in helping to create a more productive, smarter working, UK.